sbommaganty/Fitness/README.md

 ##
 Welcome to the Fitness Website!
-This project is designed to help users track their fitness journey, access workout routines, and stay motivated on their fitness goals.
-Whether you're a beginner or an experienced fitness enthusiast, our website has something for everyone.

 **Link to the website** :